 - If you miss a dose, do not double the next dose.
 Skip the missed dose and resume your normal schedule.

 - Avoid alcohol.
 Females who are able to become pregnant must avoid drinks, foods, medicines, and over-the-counter products that contain alcohol.
-The risk of birth defects may continue for longer than 3 years if you swallow any form of alcohol during Soriatane treatment and for 2 months after stopping Soriatane (see “What are the important warnings and instructions for females taking Soriatane?”).
+The risk of birth defects may continue for longer than 3 years if you swallow any form of alcohol during treatment with SORIATANE and for 2 months after stopping SORIATANE (see “What are the important warnings and instructions for females taking SORIATANE?”).

 - Avoid giving blood.
-Do not donate blood while you are taking Soriatane and for at least 3 years after stopping Soriatane treatment.
-Soriatane in your blood can harm an unborn baby if your blood is given to a pregnant woman.
-Soriatane does not affect your ability to receive a blood transfusion.
+Do not donate blood while you are taking SORIATANE and for at least 3 years after stopping treatment with SORIATANE.
+SORIATANE in your blood can harm an unborn baby if your blood is given to a pregnant woman.
+SORIATANE does not affect your ability to receive a blood transfusion.

-- Soriatane can cause birth defects.
-See “What is the most important information I should know about Soriatane?” and “What are the important warnings and instructions for females taking Soriatane?”
+SORIATANE can cause serious side effects.
+See “What is the most important information I should know about SORIATANE?” and “What are the important warnings and instructions for females taking SORIATANE?”

-Serious side effects.
-These do not happen often, but they can lead to permanent harm, or rarely, to death.
-Stop taking Soriatane and call your prescriber right away if you get the following signs or symptoms of possible serious side effects:
+Stop taking SORIATANE and call your prescriber right away if you get the following signs or symptoms of possible serious side effects:

 - Bad headaches, nausea, vomiting, blurred vision.
 These symptoms can be signs of increased brain pressure that can lead to blindness or even death.

-- Decreased vision in the dark (night blindness).
+- Vision problems.
+Decreased vision in the dark (night blindness).
 Since this can start suddenly, you should be very careful when driving at night.
 This problem usually goes away when treatment with SORIATANE stops.
 Stop taking SORIATANE and call your prescriber if you develop any vision problems or eye pain.

 - Depression.
 There have been some reports of patients developing mental problems including a depressed mood, aggressive feelings, or thoughts of ending their own life (suicide).
-These events, including suicidal behavior, have been reported in patients taking other drugs similar to Soriatane as well as patients taking Soriatane.
-Since other things may have contributed to these problems, it is not known if they are related to Soriatane.
-It is very important to stop taking Soriatane and call your prescriber right away if you develop such problems.
+These events, including suicidal behavior, have been reported in patients taking other drugs similar to SORIATANE as well as patients taking SORIATANE.
+Since other things may have contributed to these problems, it is not known if they are related to SORIATANE.

-- Aches or pains in your bones, joints, muscles, or back; trouble moving; loss of feeling in your hands or feet.
+- Aches or pains in your bones, joints, muscles, or back, trouble moving, or loss of feeling in your hands or feet.
 These can be signs of abnormal changes to your bones or muscles.

-If you develop any of these side effects or any unusual reaction, check with your prescriber to find out if you need to change the amount of Soriatane you take.
-These side effects usually get better if the Soriatane dose is reduced or Soriatane is stopped.
+If you develop any of these side effects or any unusual reaction, check with your prescriber to find out if you need to change the amount of SORIATANE you take.
+These side effects usually get better if the dose of SORIATANE is reduced or SORIATANE is stopped.

 - Dry mouth